MicrosoftDocs/WSL/WSL/troubleshooting.md

 -	"Mcafee Safe Connect" version 2.16.1.124

 ### Setting up HttpProxy Mirroring in WSL
 HTTP/S proxy mirroring is enabled by default.
 It can be disabled setting “AutoProxy=False” in the .wslconfig file.
 If the proxy settings are changed, the WSL instance must be restarted for the proxy settings to take effect.
 Note: A toast will be displayed to the user telling them that the WSL instance must be restarted for the new settings to take effect.
+In configurations with both VPN and Proxy, it can take seconds for settings to be resolved.
+There is an additional experimental setting "InitialAutoProxyTimeout".
+This setting configures the amount of time we wait during the first launch of WSL to resolve proxy settings.
+If the settings have not resolved in that time, WSL will launch without proxy settings.
+If the settings are resolved after WSL is launched, the wsl instance must be restarted.
+The user will be displayed a toast indicating this.
+This setting is configured in ms and has a default value of 1000.
 - PAC Proxy: WSL will configure the setting in Linux by Setting the “WSL_PAC_URL” environment variable.
 Linux does not support PAC proxies by default.
 - Interactions with WSLENV: user defined environment variables take precedence over those specified by this feature.
 What we mean when we 'set' the proxy/proxies in Linux is as follows: